 - Mental anguish

 Most motorcycle accident cases have the potential to recover some damages for pain and suffering.
-Since there is no set dollar amount for things like worry or insomnia, you and your lawyer will need to try and calculate what these damages are worth.
+However, since there is no set dollar amount for things like worry or insomnia, you and your lawyer will need to calculate what these damages are worth.

 A personal injury claim is meant to “make you whole again” as much as possible, and money is the only way the legal system knows to make up for your suffering.
-While money can’t erase what’s happened as a result of the accident, we find that it does help our clients cover their expenses and begin to move on.
+While money can’t erase what’s happened because of the accident, we find it helps our clients cover their expenses and move on.

 Two Methods for Calculating Pain and Suffering in a Motorcycle Accident Case